112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 there's no point in keeping a store open if the shelves ar e bate. )
 The long lunch hour is a custom which is not confine d to France .
-It is found in It-aly= , Spain, the Balkans an d many parts of Germany .
+It is found in It-aly= , Spain, the Balkans and many parts of Germany .
 It is a custom we find annoyin g because it interferes with our comfort (as tourists) and because it differs from our way of doing things .